a-h/templ/docs/docs/03-syntax-and-usage/15-rendering-raw-html.md

 # Rendering raw HTML

-To render HTML that has come from a trusted source, bypassing all HTML escaping and security mechanisms that templ includes, use use the `templ.Raw` function.
+To render HTML that has come from a trusted source, bypassing all HTML escaping and security mechanisms that templ includes, use the `templ.Raw` function.

 :::info
 Only include HTML that comes from a trusted source.